 The Company has an employee benefit plan for its United States-based employees under Section 401(k) of the Internal Revenue Code.
 The Plan allows all eligible employees to make contributions up to a specified percentage of their compensation.
 Under the Plan, the Company may, but is not obligated to, match a portion of the employee contribution up to a defined maximum.
-As a result of the 401(k) plan compliance review for the year ended December 31, 2019, the Company will contribute approximately \$36,000 to eligible employees, which is accrued on the Condensed Consolidated Balance Sheets as of March 31, 2020 and December 31, 2019.
-The Company made no matching contribution for each of the three months ended March 31, 2020 and 2019.
+As a result of the 401(k) plan compliance review for the year ended December 31, 2019, the Company contributed approximately \$37,000 to eligible employees during the three months ended June 30, 2020.
+The Company has accrued an estimate for contributions likely due as a result of the 401(k) plan compliance review for the year ended December 31, 2020.
+The Company made no matching contribution for the six months ended June 30, 2020 and 2019.